Cubs vs. Marlins Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 33 hits with seven doubles, a triple, seven home runs, 11 walks and 18 RBI.
-He's also stolen six bases.
+- Cody Bellinger has eight doubles, a triple, seven home runs, 11 walks and 18 RBI (34 total hits).
+He's also stolen seven bases.

-- Bellinger has picked up at least one hit in two straight games.
-During his last five outings he is hitting .300 with two doubles and a walk.
+- Bellinger has picked up a hit in three games in a row.
+In his last five games he is batting .300 with three doubles.

 Bellinger Recent Games